Get Noticed, Get Paid!

-First, you need to outline content for an entire year.
-That sounds intimidating, but you need to do it so you can start seeing results.
-Keep in mind that PR doesn’t just happen.
+You need to outline content for an entire year.
+It sounds intimidating, but you need to do it to start seeing results.
+Keep in mind that a PR strategy doesn’t just happen.
 Maybe you’ve heard of someone who created a product or service and the media suddenly came knocking with interest.
-That might have happened to somebody once, but it’s extremely rare.
-Don’t have that as an expectation because it’s not realistic.
+That may have happened to somebody once, but it’s extremely rare.

-You should never expect reporters to come and find you because the reality is they’re very busy.
+You should never expect reporters to come and find you.
+The reality is they’re very busy.
 They are constantly having to meet deadlines and gather information for their stories.
-It’s your job to reach out to them so they can find your story in a timely manner.
+It will be your job to reach out so they can find your story in a timely manner.

 Make sure your story is relevant to the reporter’s target audience.
-Don’t focus your time and energy trying to convince a reporter to publish a story about a topic that won’t appeal to their audience.
-Treating your PR strategy like a newsroom will make the reporter’s job so much easier!
+Don’t focus your time and energy trying to convince a reporter to publish a story that won’t appeal to their audience.
+Treating your PR strategy like a newsroom will make the reporter’s job much easier!

 Then, Build A Calendar

-Next, you should create an editorial calendar filled with twelve topics you want to talk about in the next year—one for every month.
+Next, create an editorial calendar filled with twelve topics you want to talk about in the next year—one for every month.
 Some of these topics can be relevant to a particular time of year.
-For instance, maybe in January you can write something about starting the New Year off on the right foot.
-In April, you might want to write something about taxes.
-Maybe in June you’re moving into a new office.
+Maybe in January, write something about starting the New Year off on the right foot.
+In April, you might write something about taxes.
+Maybe in June, you’re moving into a new office.
 Write about that.

 If you need help creating content, do a little research.
 Every month represents at least one thing—there’s a national potato month and even national frog month!
-If you can find some creative way to make these relate to your business, write about them.
 As you’re coming up with content, remember that newsrooms are brutal.
-If a story isn’t timely, it’s thrown out.
-If it’s overdone, no one will write about it.
+If a story isn’t timely, it will be thrown out.
+And if it’s overdone, no one is going to write about it.

 Evaluate Audience Demographics

 Think to yourself: is it timely?
 Does your pitch have a unique perspective?
-The headline should immediately grab your attention.
-The content should align with the industry’s and your business’s values.
+The headline needs to immediately grab your attention.
+The content should align with the industry’s and also with your business’s values.
 For each topic, you want it to be deemed worthy of media attention.

 Now you need to put your plan into practice.
-Remember that you can do it yourself—no need to hire an agency.
-You should dedicate specific time in your schedule to your PR plan or it will never get done.
-Try taking one afternoon every week to work on PR.
-If you find that you don’t have that kind of time, hire someone else.
+Remember, you can do it yourself—no need to hire an agency.
+Dedicate specific time in your schedule to your PR plan or it will never get done.
+Take an afternoon every week to work on PR strategy.
+If you find that you don’t have that kind of time, then maybe it’s time to hire someone else.
 You can work with an agency or even an intern.
-They’ll be able to achieve your desired result in less time because they are used to working on PR day in and day out.
+They can achieve your desired result in less time because they are used to working on PR day in and day out.

 Find Industry Publications

 Create a focus for your niche.
 Is there a niche industry?
-What publication—financial or otherwise—might be interested in taking your pitch?
-Is there a morning show or other TV program that would want to hear more?
-You need to decide who you’re pitching to and who their audience is.
-Use this decision to create a targeted, effective pitch.
+What publication will be interested in taking your pitch?
+What morning show or TV program that would want to hear more?
+Decide who you’re pitching to and who their audience is.
+Use this decision to create a targeted and effective pitch.

 Create a HARO Account

 One simple way to know who might be interested in your pitch is by signing up for a free account through Help a Reporter Out (HARO).
 Go to helpareporter.com.
-After you’ve created an account, you’ll start getting emails three times a day, usually with fifty requests each for emails.
-Divide these into the following categories: business, finance, and lifestyle.
-Keep your eye out for requests that are relevant to you If you aren’t familiar with the business, check it out to see if it aligns with your business strategy.
+Once you’ve created an account, you’ll start getting emails three times a day.
+Divide these into categories: business, finance, and lifestyle.
+Keep your eye out for requests that are relevant to you and check it out to see if it aligns with your business strategy.

-When you find those relevant requests, respond quickly with one or two sentences, including a quote or topic and your willingness to follow up if needed.
-Sometimes journalists will simply copy and paste your quotes into their articles, but other times they will want to follow up.
+When you find relevant requests, respond quickly with one or two sentences.
+Include a quote or topic and your willingness to follow up if needed.
+Sometimes journalists will simply copy and paste your quotes into their articles.
+Other times they will want to follow up.

-With my HARO subscriptions, twenty percent of the time I reach out, I get published.
-Of course, that rate becomes lower when the publications are more well-known, such as Forbes.
-Set up a Google alert for your name to track your publications.
-May reporters will let you know if they included you, but some won’t have the time.
+I get published 20% of the time I reach out with my HARO subscriptions.
+With well-known publications, such as Forbes, that rate can be lower.
+Set up a Google alert to track your publications.
+Many reporters will let you know if they included you, although others won’t have the time.